Salt Lake City Wrongful Death Lawyer

 - Lost financial support, including insurance or pension benefits

-When your Salt Lake City wrongful death lawyer can prove that the defendant caused death through intentional or grossly negligent conduct, punitive damages may also be awarded.
+When your wrongful death lawyer in Salt Lake City can prove that the defendant caused death through intentional or grossly negligent conduct, punitive damages may also be awarded.

 Just like with personal injury claims, there is a statute of limitations for wrongful death lawsuits in Utah.
 In order to seek financial compensation, you will need to file your claim within two years of the deceased’s date of death.

-This time constraint is reduced to just one year if a government entity was responsible for the accident.
+This time constraint is reduced to just one year if a government entity was responsible for the incident.

-Work with a Qualified Salt Lake City Wrongful Death Lawyer
+Work with a Qualified SLC Fatal Accident Lawyer

 We understand that your loss can have a profound effect on your family’s wellbeing.
-A Salt Lake City wrongful death lawyer from Craig Swapp & Associates can help you seek the compensation that your family is depending on.
+A Salt Lake City fatal accident attorney from Craig Swapp & Associates can help you seek the compensation that your family is depending on.